homerburnson/DaileySolutions/node-openai-app/README.md

    - Enhance the assistant's ability to mimic specific tones or writing styles based on user preferences or context.
    - Allow users to specify a tone (e.g., formal, casual, persuasive) for responses.

-4. **Prompt Engineering** (Immediate Term):
+4. **Prompt Engineering**:
-   - Refine the prompts sent to the OpenAI API to ensure they are optimized for the app's use case.
+   - Refine prompts sent to the OpenAI API to ensure they are optimized for the app's use case.
    - Introduce **suggested prompts** in the user interface to guide users in interacting with the app effectively.
-   - Ensure **conversation history** is referenced effectively in the context window to maintain continuity and relevance in responses.
+   - Upgrade **conversation history** to store conversations in a database.
+   -
-   - easy UI - generate a URL to access when tying docs together with a base64 paramater
+   - easy UI - generate a URL to access when tying docs together with a base64 parameter.

 These features would significantly enhance the app's interactivity and personalization.
 However, they require additional resources and development time, making them part of a longer-term roadmap.